simbroadcasts/node-insim/README.md

 ### Example Applications

 In the [`examples/`](./examples) folder, there are example Node.js applications using Node InSim.
-To run an example, the instructions in each example's `README.md` file.
+To run an example, follow the instructions in each example's `README.md` file.

 #### Examples: